Marvellbrazil/QUADRATIC-EQUATIONS/README.md

-Do not reverse engineering please
+Do not reverse engineering please.

 Copyright 2025 Passcape (E:)